saladel/Hublocker/README.md

 ## Design
 ![Hublocker](https://github.com/saladel/Hublocker/assets/53665585/2c3e7d89-cd0d-40bf-ae48-6947f79d2cf2)

-## Acceptace Criteria
+## Acceptance Criteria

 #### User story/requirements:
-As a resident living in Town Place Apartment Lekki Lagos, i would like to see the aggregate report of my delivered and pending packages on the locker screen also I would like to perform other functions on the screen.
+As a resident living in Town Place Apartment Lekki Lagos, I would like to see the aggregate report of my delivered and pending packages on the locker screen also I would like to perform other functions on the screen.

-Please note: This locker service dashboard  is accessible when a user click on the locker tab.
+Please note: This locker service dashboard  is accessible when a user clicks on the locker tab.

 #### Acceptance Criteria 1: Graph Representation – see attached screenshot named “1_Graph Representation_Locker Service”
 - Ensure the users have their data package (delivered packages and pending packages) represented in a bar chart on the graph as shown on the UX.